Rustimation/Pylontech-Battery-Monitoring/README.md

 An Instructable in German can be found at [https://rustimation.eu]

-Some time ago, Ireneusz Kzielinski published his project on Github with which the battery can be monitored via WiFi.
+Some time ago, Ireneusz Zielinski published his project on Github with which the battery can be monitored via WiFi.
 It essentially consists of an ESP8266 microcontroller (Wemos D1 Mini), a Max3232 transceiver, two capacitors, a remodelled network cable and a USB power supply.
 That's it!
 All essential information can be found on Github.
 Cost point 25 - 35€.

 This allows the battery status to be read out interactively via a simple web interface and also manipulated within limits - for integration into IoT solutions, you can activate MQTT or send commands to a amall API that can also return the status information as JSON object.
 Both can be easily integrated into Node-Red, Home Assistant or other IoT platforms.